yiqiao-yin/YinsPredictor3_0/README.md

 ## Contributing

 Yiqiao Yin (myself) is the sole owner and manager for this package.
+The origin of author's inspiration of developing this package comes from his experience in statistical machine learning and stock market.
+For story, please click [here](https://github.com/yiqiao-yin/Statistical_Machine_Learning/blob/master/Story.md).